databricks/lilac/README.md

     </a>
 </p>

-Lilac helps you **curate better data** for LLMs, from RAGs to fine-tuning datasets.
+Lilac helps you **curate data** for LLMs, from RAGs to fine-tuning datasets.

 Lilac runs **on-device** using open-source LLMs with a UI and Python API for: